 Power Of Attorney

-Individuals are often unable to appear before the Notary Public in Spain to sign a public deed or other legal document.
+Individuals are often unable to appear before the Notary Public in Spain to sign a public deed or other legals document.

-When this is the case, it is recommended to draft a Power of Attorney transferring relevant legal powers to the individual appointed or to the Lawyers of our Firm.
+When this is the case, it is recommended to draft a Power of Attorney transferring relevant legal powers to the individual appointed or to the Lawyers in our Firm.

-This document can be prepared by the lawyers at MATA Lawyers and authorized by a foreign or Spanish Notary Public or Spanish Consulate.
+This document can be prepared MATA Lawyers and authorized by a foreign or Spanish Notary Public or Spanish Consulate.

-Also a Power of Attorney can be very helpful in the event that one is unable to take care of his/her own financial affairs, for reasons such as extended travel or illness.
+A Power of Attorney can also be very helpful if one is unable to take care of his/her own financial affairs, for reasons such as extended travel or illness.
 The Power of Attorney becomes even more important in the event of mental incapacity.
-In this case the Power of Attorney will provide safety as the person appointed could take care of the management and any other financial decision on behalf of the client.-
+In this case it will provide safety as the person appointed could take care of the management and any other financial decision on behalf of the client.-